L4 Difficult

 Data Analyst in TorontoHousing & Career Guide · 2026

 Toronto is Canada's largest job market for most professions, giving Data Analysts broad choice — but housing pressure remains close to Vancouver levels.
 Demand for Data Analysts remains strong across Canada, with remote-first hiring expanding access to high-salary roles without requiring relocation to the most expensive markets.
-On the housing side, a Data Analyst in Toronto faces a challenging market — requiring approximately 14 yr 2 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 42.8% of pre-tax salary.
+On the housing side, a Data Analyst in Toronto faces a l4 difficult market — requiring approximately 14 yr 2 mo of gross income to own a 2-bedroom home, with rent consuming roughly 42.8% of pre-tax salary.

 Years to Own